Read debates they’ve taken part in, see how they voted, sign up for an email alert, and more.

 George Foulkes: To ask the Scottish Executive what percentage of admissions to the Scottish Liver Transplant Unit was repeat admissions, broken down by NHS board in each of the last five years.

 Anne McLaughlin: To ask the Scottish Executive what consideration it gives to the needs of the African and Caribbean communities when developing health policy and which representatives of those communities it consults.

 Dr Richard Simpson: To ask the Scottish Executive what steps the Care Commission has taken to ensure that appropriate care and personal plans are in place for people in care homes, supported accommodation or hostels with alcohol-related brain damage.

 Cathy Jamieson: To ask the Scottish Executive how many people have received treatment from injuries sustained from the use of air weapons in each of the last four years, broken down by NHS board.

 - Prison Service answered 17 March 2011

 Richard Baker: To ask the Scottish Executive how many drug finds there have been in each prison in each month since January 2010, broken down by type of drug

 The Scottish Parliament is the national legislature of Scotland, located in Edinburgh.
 The Parliament consists of 129 members known as MSPs, elected for four-year terms; 73 represent individual geographical constituencies, and 56 are regional representatives.

 Recent Scottish Parliament debates

-- 1. To ask the First Minister what engagements he has planned for the rest of the day.
+- 1. To ask the Deputy First Minister what engagements she has planned for the rest of the day.
 (S4F-02011)